Skip to main content

 The MagLab is funded by the National Science Foundation and the State of Florida.

-The National High Magnetic Field Lab in Tallahassee, Florida, will hold its twelfth annual Theory Winter School in person from January 8 to 12, 2024.
+The National High Magnetic Field lab in Tallahassee, Florida will hold its thirteenth Theory Winter School from January 6 to 10, 2025.

 Overview